bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/25-future-HPC.md

 teaching: 30
 exercises: 0
 questions:
-- "What is the trend in HPC (and related) technologies in the next few years?"
+- "What are some of the key trends in HPC in the next few years?"
-- "What does this mean for my use of scientific (high-performance) computing?"
+- "What does this mean for my use of HPC for science?"
 objectives:
 - ""
 keypoints: